 School principals, teachers and parents from around the world have reported an increase in their student’s skills, confidence and interest in mathematics.
 There has been a rise in student’s overall performance and motivation.
 Teachers are delighted to have an inclusive and interactive platform that is perfect for online engagement.

-The Contest takes place on 6 two day events in the school calendar for all grade levels:
+The Contest takes place on 6 two day events in the school calendar for all grade levels.
+The tentative dates for year 2021 – 2022 are:

 Cost of Participation: